 About

-I am an ethnographer of science, technology, and language, feminist STS scholar, and assistant professor in the Anthropology Department at Princeton University, where I teach courses on surveillance, the anthropology of AI, and linguistic anthropology.
-I am a faculty affiliate of the History of Science Program, the Program in Cognitive Science, the Center for Health and Wellbeing, Princeton Language + Intelligence (PLI) and Natural and Artificial Minds.
+I am a linguistic anthropologist, feminist STS scholar, and an Assistant Professor and the 2025-2028 Richard Stockton Bicentennial Preceptor in the Anthropology Department at Princeton University.
+I am also a faculty affiliate of the History of Science Program, the Program in Cognitive Science, the Center for Health and Wellbeing, Princeton Language + Intelligence (PLI) and Natural and Artificial Minds.

 I received my PhD in History, Anthropology, Science, Technology and Society (HASTS) at MIT and my MA in Anthropology at Brandeis University.
 Previously, I was a postdoctoral associate in the Anthropology Department at MIT, the associate director and co-founder of the Language and Technology Lab, and a Weatherhead Fellow at the School for Advanced Research.